-About Australian Aboriginal Art
+About Aboriginal Art and CultureShare on your Facebook

-PARIS TO SHOWCASE INDIGENOUS ART 30/05/2006
+PARIS TO SHOWCASE INDIGENOUS ART ABC National News Online (30/05/2006) Ningura Napurrula (1938)

-An ancient tradition of 40 thousands years gave the world its most exciting form of contemporary art.
-Long admired by worldwide collectors, Aboriginal artists are honored by Australian National galleries and most important corporate and private collections in Australia and around the world.
 Aboriginal paintings have modern appeal as they tell 'living' stories going back thousands years.
 Galeria Aniela works together with the community-based Aboriginal Art Centers that wholesale art to commercial galleries providing their artists with quality materials.
 These centers coach their artists to create fine art so the artists are able to enter the important National Aboriginal and Torres Strait Islander Art Award.
 Aboriginal Centers pay their artists a fee for completed artwork, regardless of the quality.
 Galeria Aniela buys and sells the finest quality art by prominent artists who are often illustrated in important biographical books, the Encyclopedia of Aboriginal Artists, dictionaries and biographies.

 The significance of Aboriginal paintings is storytelling, which renews the Aboriginal world and verifies the power of traditional culture.
 Aboriginal culture survived for centuries without a written language and their paintings reveal the visual language which developed over 40,000 years.
 The language derived from sacred objects including earth, sacred rocks, ritual body adornments, ceremonial designs and ground maps.
 This art was traditionally used in ceremonial performances with songs and dances, in order to re-enact the ‘creation stories’ known as ‘Dreamings’.
 The act of ceremonial performance meant to sustain the productive power which originally created the world: to be in harmony with flora and fauna and to keep the rains falling, animals produce offspring and the yam vines flowering in the shade of the trees.